Morris Kantor

-Morris Kantor (Морыс Кантор) (1896–1974) was a Belorusian-born American painter based in the New York City area.
+Morris Kantor (Морыс Кантор) (1896–1974) was a Belarusian-born American painter based in the New York City area.

 Life

 Born in Minsk on April 15, 1896, Kantor was brought to the United States in 1906 at age 10, in order to join his father who had previously emigrated there.
 He made his home in West Nyack, New York for much of his life, and died there in 1974.
 He produced a prolific and diverse body of work, much of it in the form of paintings, which is distinguished by its stylistic variety over his long career.

 Perhaps his most widely recognized work is the iconic painting "Baseball At Night", which depicts an early night baseball game played under artificial electric light.
 Although he is best known for his paintings executed in a realistic manner, over the course of his life he also spent time working in styles such as Cubism and Futurism, and produced a number of abstract or non-figural works.

 Kantor found employment in the Garment District upon his arrival in New York City, and was not able to begin formal art studies until 1916, when he began courses at the now-defunct Independent School of Art under the instruction of Homer Boss.
 Later in his career, Kantor himself was an instructor at the Cooper Union and also at the Art Students League of New York in the 1940s, and taught many pupils who later became famous artists in their own right, such as Knox Martin, Robert Rauschenberg, Sigmund Abeles and Susan Weil.
 He married fellow artist Martha Ryther (1896–1981).
 He taught at the League from 1936 to 1972, until his illness prevented him from continuing to teach.